mikymaione/Held-Karp-algorithm/README.md

 ## Features
-* Supports the multi-thread: for every set S ⊆ {2, ..., n} of cardinality |S| = s, s threads are executed.
+* Supports multi-thread: for every set S ⊆ {2, ..., n} of cardinality |S| = s, s threads are executed.
 * Supports SQLite storage for memorize the data for graph of cardinality greater than 25.